What is Scenario Builder for?

 How do the models work?

-- Representing the current energy system: Understanding the existing power plants, grids, and energy demand as it is today.
+Building an energy system model involves two main aspects:- Representing the current energy system: Understanding the existing power plants, grids, and energy demand as it is today.

 - Projecting the future energy system: Making informed assumptions about how technology costs, demand, and policies might change, and how the energy system could evolve in response.